 - It took over 100 years for the monument to be completed.

-5. See the Lincoln Memorial
+5. Reflect at the Lincoln Memorial

 The Lincoln Memorial is another Washington DC weekend must-see, a symbol representing America’s beloved 16th president Abraham Lincoln and race relations.